Superkikim/mh-maxsmart-hass/README.md

 | **MCL** | Power Strip | 6 ports | DOM-PPS06I | *Compatible* | HTTP |

+**📡 UDP V3 Protocol Support:** Firmware v5.11+ devices from Revogi and other manufacturers using Revogi's UDP V3 API are now fully supported.
+This includes newer power strips and smart plugs that have moved from HTTP to UDP V3 communication.

 **🤝 Help us expand compatibility!** If you have Revogi-based devices from other brands or with different firmware versions, please [test them and let us know](https://github.com/superkikim/mh-maxsmart-hass/issues/new?template=device_compatibility.md) - we'd love to add them to the supported list!

 ## 🚀 Installation